-If you don’t brush your teeth long enough, you may not be getting your teeth clean enough, removing every trace of bacteria around the teeth and gumline so that plaque does not build up.
+If you don’t brush your milk teeth using your kids toothbrush for long enough, you may not be getting your teeth clean enough, removing every trace of bacteria around the teeth and gumline so that plaque does not build up.

 Timing and length of the toothbrushing routine is important, but there’s no point getting the time right if your brushing technique is not correct, here’s a reminder of how to do it: